chaunceygardiner/weewx-loopdata/README.md

 Generally, if you can specify a field in a Cheetah template, and that field begins with $current or $day, you can specify it here.
 Add the following extenstions to specialize the fields:
-* No extension specified: Field is converted and formatted per the report.
+* No extension specified`: Field is converted and formatted per the report.
 A label is added.
-* .raw: field is converted per the report, but not formatted.
+* `.raw`: field is converted per the report, but not formatted.
-* .formatted: Field is converted and formatted per the report.
+* `.formatted`: Field is converted and formatted per the report.
 NO label is added.
-* .ordinal_compass: for directional observations, the value is converted to text.
+* `.ordinal_compass`: for directional observations, the value is converted to text.

-unit.label.<obs> is also supported.
+`unit.label.<obs>` is also supported.

 trend.barometer is supported, but it is always a 3 hour trend.